 Phonics is one strategy that children should be taught as they are learning to read.
-It runs alongside other teaching methods such as Guided Reading and Shared Reading to help children develop vital reading skills.
+It runs alongside other teaching methods to help children develop vital reading skills.
 Fostering a real love of reading, alongside the teaching of reading skills, is so important.

 Words are made up from small units of sound called phonemes.
 Phonics teaches children to be able to listen carefully and identify the phonemes that make up each word.
 This helps children to learn to read words and to spell words.

 In phonics lessons children are taught three main things:

 This simply means that they are taught all the phonemes in the English language and ways of writing them down.
 These sounds are taught in a particular order.
 The first sounds to be taught are s, a, t, p.